-As mentioned in last year's (2019) PRP, we have begun to assess our courses more based on embedded assessments attached to rubrics in Canvas.
+As previously mentioned, we have begun to assess our courses more based on embedded assessments attached to rubrics in Canvas.
 Whereas we were formerly assessed intermittently on the three-year cycle, we now are beginning to assess regularly each semester.
 We plan to assess every outcome in our program each semester.
 Because our new assessment plans are not yet fully implemented, these findings describe only a small portion of our outcomes.
 For this report, we will focus primarily on several courses in our Introduction to Sociology 100 course because the outcomes for this course mirror the overall outcomes for our program.
 These findings are drawn from our Canvas-based assessments and thus not readily comparable to the former Likert scale multiple-choice assessments we used prior to embedding outcomes in Canvas.
-We also want to emphasize that we are just beginning to implement our new outcome-assessment strategy, so the findings for this year are partial and describe trends as opposed to being an in-depth report.
-Next year, our plan should be fully implemented, and we will be able to give a clearer picture of our outcome assessments.
-As our strategy becomes more institutionalized within our discipline and includes adjunct and full-timer data, we look forward to compiling a more complete report next year.
+We also want to emphasize that we are continuing to implement our new outcome assessment strategy, so the findings for this year are partial and describe trends as opposed to being an in-depth report.
+As time progresses, we will be able to give a clearer picture of our outcome assessments.
+As our strategy becomes more institutionalized within our discipline and includes adjunct and full-timer data.